 Linear loads with low power factor (such as induction motors) can be corrected with a passive network of capacitors or inductors.
 Non-linear loads, such as rectifiers, distort the current drawn from the system.
 In such cases, active or passive power factor correction may be used to counteract the distortion and raise the power factor.

-Have a look at our range of products aimed at improving the power factor of your system:
+Have a look at our range of products and services aimed at improving the power factor of your system: